wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

 - velocity modifying solvers go to advect input
 - solvers that add density and velocity go to last input
 - resize and other stuff that doesn;t directly affect sim goes to pre-solve
+## 27. Source volume
+- can use vdb
+- or houdini volumes